 - Performing an operation on the right body part but on the wrong side of the body, such as removing the wrong kidney

 - Performing an operation on the wrong patient entirely

 These last three types of errors are commonly known as “never events,” because they should never occur with proper safeguards.

-Surgical errors may occur because doctors and surgical support staff are exhausted from working long hours, because they fail to communicate with the rest of the team about the patient’s needs or medical condition, because they take unacceptable risks or shortcuts out of haste or laziness, or because they’re simply inattentive or incompetent.
+Surgical errors may occur because doctors and surgical support staff are exhausted from working long hours because they fail to communicate with the rest of the team about the patient’s needs or medical condition, they take unacceptable risks or shortcuts out of haste or laziness, or they’re simply inattentive or incompetent.

 But whatever the reason for a surgical error, the person injured shouldn’t be the one to bear the costs.
 That’s why we initiate medical malpractice lawsuits for people injured by surgical errors.